January 31 - NZ's first regular airmail service begins between Christchurch, Ashburton and Timaru.

 Immediately on returning to scale the owner of Reta Peter lodged a protest against Sherwood for crossing fifty yards from the winning-post.
 After lengthy deliberation the stewards awarded the race to Reta Peter, and placed Sherwood second, and fined F. Holmes, Junr., driver of Sherwood, £25.

 This places the second Cup to the credit of Reta Peter.
 She is owned by Mr. P. H. Robson, who bred her.
 Her , sire, Petereta, is a son of the world's greatest sire, Peter the Great, while her dam is Tot Huon, a daughter of the famous Huon.
 Reta Peter is trained at New Brighton by A. G. Wilson, who deserves credit for the manner in which he not only prepared the mare, but handled her in the race.
 Reta Peter, was the only trotter in the contest.

 An appeal was lodged by the owner of Sherwood, but the Appeal Committee, which happened to be on the course, met immediately and decided that no appeal could lie.

 Credit: NZ Truth 12 Nov 1921

-July: The CPTC approached the NBTC & NZMTC to see if they would give up a date to the CPTC so that it could "carry on its business as usual" instead of being closed down as recommended by the Commission.
+July - Proposed by Mr I A Holmes, seconded Mr I Hembling that the New Brighton & New Zealand Metropolitan Clubs be approached to see if they would give up a date to the Canterbury Park Trotting Club so that it could "carry on its business as usual" instead of being closed down as recommended by the Commission.
 Because of the gravity of the situation all work at the Sockburn course was stopped, including work on a new road.

 The North Canterbury Jockey Club was given permission to hold its spring meeting on the Plumpton Park course.

-October: The CPTC, still fighting its closure, met with the Premier to discuss the matter.
+October - The club, still fighting its closure, met with the Premier to discuss the matter.

 Credit: CPTC: Centennial History